TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Detailed Design/Mechanical & Structural Design/Mechanical & Structural Design.md

 The Structural Design function will need to effectively house all of the components internally.
-This will be achieved by having casings to give structural support to all the subsystems in the housing undercarriage shown in Figures [LIST WHEN CREATED] below.
+This will be achieved by having casings to give structural support to all the subsystems in the housing undercarriage shown in Figure 2 below.
 A major confrontation to the Structural Design is the weight distribution and mass of the housing.
 It will ensure that the subsystems housed will not have any displacement from original placement realitive to the housing design.
 The Structural Design shall also not severely effect drone flight, the system